Chelsea don’t seem to have as many weird signings as some of their Premier League rivals, and the reasons for this are twofold.

 Well, probably not, unless you follow one of the eight clubs at which he spent time on loan, and even then it’s probably a 50:50 shot.

-The Croatian goalkeeper was on the Blues’ books for a full decade without playing a competitive minute – we really hope they gave him a testimonial.
+The Croatian goalkeeper was on the Blues’ books for almost a decade without playing a competitive minute – we really hope they gave him a testimonial.

 Signing Steve Sidwell from Reading was relatively weird.
 Signing Steve Sidwell from Reading and giving him the No.9 shirt was weirder.